Imagine that you’re balancing a chaotic day, answering emails, planning your next big project, and trying to remember if you’ve fed the dog.

 AI agent assistants, like healthcare chatbots, support healthcare professionals by automating administrative tasks and providing personalized patient care.

-A doctor’s AI agent assistant transcribes patient notes during consultations and updates electronic health records automatically, saving time.
+For example, a doctor’s AI agent assistant can transcribe patient notes during consultations and update electronic health records automatically, saving time.

 1. Input reception

-The process begins as the AI agent assistant receives input from users or systems.
+The process begins when the AI agent assistant receives input from a user or an integrated system.
+This input can come in various forms, including:

 2. NLU